FAQs On Becoming a Client

 - If our involvement is likely to improve your life.

-In certain rare instances, Norma will know right away that you are a client who needs immediate help and will expedite the process.
-In such situations, they may invite you to make a deposit for our minimum retainer to guarantee that an attorney gets involved right away.
+In certain rare instances, we will know right away that you are a client who needs immediate help and will expedite the process.
+In such situations, we may invite you to make a deposit for our minimum retainer to guarantee that an attorney gets involved right away.

 Sort of.
 We require a $275 deposit.